-Please explain in your e-mail the vulnerability you have found and provide us with enough information to reproduce and investigate the problem.
+Please explain in your report the vulnerability you have found and provide us with enough information to reproduce and investigate the problem.

 Please note: if you have fallen victim of a fraudster then this is not the right address to be sending in a message, follow this link to our report form, we'll help you out much faster.

 Absolutely.
 You are not required to provide your personal details.

 You might have conducted illegal activities to discover a vulnerability.
 We will not report these activities or claim damages if you have followed these rules:

 - act responsibly with the knowledge about the vulnerability, and do not perform any actions that go beyond what is necessary to demonstrate the flaw;